IFF-0303/adacvd/documentation/ukb_data_preparation.md

 # UK Biobank data preparation

-Here, we describe how to process the UK Biobank (UKB) dataset.

 ## Raw UKB data

 The raw UKB dataset is stored in `assets/ukb/...` and consists of the following files: